Fashion October movement pushes again against cheap

 Share

 It’s called “fast style” — cheap and today’s apparel.
-It really is made quickly and inexpensively, so we will all have the style tendencies of the season.
+It is made quickly and inexpensively, so we will all have the style tendencies of the season.

 ANALYSISFast fashion attempts an environmental makeover